wibus-wee/jotai-yjs/README.md

 By default, subscriptions are pinned to the initial instance (`resubscribeOnSourceChange: false`).
 Set it to `true` to automatically unsubscribe from the old Y instance and subscribe to the new one, with an immediate snapshot sync.

 Notes
+- Writes follow the active Y instance:
+  - `resubscribeOnSourceChange: false` (default): reads/writes stay pinned to the initial instance from first mount.
+  - `resubscribeOnSourceChange: true`: reads/writes move with the latest `yAtom` value.
-- Writes always target the current `get(yAtom)` instance; updates still flow via Y events.
+- Updates always flow via Y events; no manual state set after writes.
 - SSR/hydration: derived state ensures the first frame matches the current Y snapshot.

 ## Behavior & Semantics

-- Event-driven updates: we never set state after a write; Yjs events drive updates.
+- Event-driven updates: writes rely on Y events to update the cached snapshot (no direct state set after write).
 - Equality suppression: `equals` prevents redundant updates; defaults to deep equality.
 - Deep vs shallow observation:
   - `deep: true` uses `observeDeep` and ignores `eventFilter`.
   - `deep: false` (default) uses narrow observation; you can provide `eventFilter` to filter events precisely.
 - Transactions coalesce: multiple Y operations inside a single `doc.transact(...)` result in at most one update.
 - Writer supports functional updates: `set(atom, prev => next)` is supported; the write executes inside a transaction via `withTransact`.
+- Transactions carry origins: writes from `createYAtom` and `createYPathAtom` are tagged with default origins (`[y-jotai] atom-write` / `[y-jotai] path-write`); you can override this via `transactionOrigin` for easier debugging.
 - Unmount cleanup: subscriptions are removed on unmount; no callbacks after unsubscribe.

 ## Patterns